kavonrtep/bioinformatics/shell_introduction.md

 1.  finds a program called `whoami`,
 2.  runs that program,
-3.  displays that program's output, then
+3.  displays that program's output on terminal, then
 4.  displays a new prompt to tell us that it's ready for more commands.

 ---

-Next, let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+Next, let's find out where we are by running a command called `pwd` (which stands for **"print working directory"**).
 **current working directory** = default directory (the directory that the computer assumes we want to run commands in unless we explicitly specify something else)

 ---